 The following information describes the branch’s research programs and program areas.

-Program Officials: Nahida Chakhtoura, Maurice Davis, Guillermina Girardi, John Ilekis, Monica Longo
+Program Officials: Nahida Chakhtoura, Guillermina Girardi, John Ilekis, and Monica Longo

-PPB supports research on maternal health from pre-pregnancy through pregnancy and after delivery.
-The research not only explores how best to prepare a woman’s body for healthy pregnancies and healthy babies, but also identifies practices before the woman conceives, while she is pregnant, and after she delivers that are associated with both good and bad outcomes.
+PPB supports research on maternal health from pre-pregnancy through pregnancy and postpartum.
+The research not only explores how best to prepare a human body for healthy pregnancy, but also identifies practices that are associated with both positive and negative outcomes before conception, during pregnancy, and post-delivery.
+These activities include leading NICHD efforts related to reducing maternal morbidity and mortality, and leading and coordinating the NIH-wide Implementing a Maternal health and PRegnancy Outcomes Vision for Everyone (IMPROVE) Initiative.

 Within this context, PPB supports research on: